ryardley/ts-bus/README.md

 We want to write loosely coupled highly cohesive applications and one of the best and easiest ways to do that is to use an event bus as a management layer for our applications.

-This is the kind of thing that you could use effectively in any application.
+This is the kind of thing that you could use effectively in most application.

 For my purposes I wanted a system that: